 Marian has been writing songs and performing in the New York area since her late twenties.
-After claiming Huntington as a new hometown in 2018, she's been making headway in Long Island’s acoustic community.
-She’s been a featured performer at NOOM (North Shore Original Open Mic), Folkie Fest's "Unstoppable Women of Song," Songwriters of Long Island Showcase, and Music from the Hive; and has appeared at B.J.
+Since claiming Huntington as a new hometown in 2018, she's made headway in Long Island’s acoustic community.
+She’s been a featured performer at NOOM (North Shore Original Open Mic) twice, Folkie Fest's "Unstoppable Women of Song," Acoustic All-Stars, Songwriters of Long Island Showcases, and Music from the Hive; and has appeared at B.J.
 Spoke Gallery, Bellmore Bean, Milano Bean, Finley’s, Shandon Court and the L.I.
 Fall Festival, usually backed by her husband Glenn Govier on bass.

-The video for one of her most acclaimed songs, At Palisades, an homage to the legendary Palisades Amusement Park, was featured at NJ's Ringwood Film Festival.
+The beach and New Jersey homestate figure prominently in Marian's songwriting.
+The video for one of her most acclaimed songs, At Palisades, an homage to the legendary Palisades Amusement Park, was featured at NJ's Ridgewood Film Festival.
+It's gotten over 96K views to date.

-Marian volunteers with Musicians on Call, broadcasting live to the City of Hope's network of over 30 hospitals; she looks forward to performing bedside to patients again soon.
+In addition to her own recording project, Marian is contributing harmonies to respected Long Island singer-songwriter Hank Stone's forthcoming CD.
+A long-time volunteer with Musicians on Call, she has broadcast live to City of Hope's network of over 30 hospitals and looks forward to performing bedside to patients again soon.

 Influences/Inspirations